JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ## Descriptive Statistics and General Insights

 We began with **28,991 team possessions ("sets")** from the **2018 to 2025** seasons.
-Using our fixed benchmark of **131.8 metres**, we found the league-wide average *far set rate* is **19.95%**, meaning roughly **1 in every 5 possessions** is a "far set."
+Using our fixed benchmark of 13.18 metres, we found the league-wide average far set rate is 19.95%, meaning roughly 1 in every 5 possessions** is a "far set."

 However, this average hides key patterns:

 - **Imbalance:**
-  The target variable `farSet_fixed` is imbalanced, 80% of sets are “failures” (0) and only 20% are “successes”.
+  The target variable `farSet_fixed` is imbalanced, 80% of sets are “failures” and only 20% are “successes”.
 This will influence our model choice and evaluation metrics.

 - **League Evolution:**
   Attacking success has increased over time, from **16.4% in 2018** to **21.2% in 2024**, suggesting genuine improvement in league quality.